 In this blog post, we’re going to briefly highlight some key points from the report.
-The report itself will be of high interest to individual and corporate clients who are watching their budgets, while insurers and brokers alike may use the information to help inform their clients about the cost of insurance around the world.
+The report itself will be of high interest to individual and corporate clients who are watching their budgets, while insurers and brokers (corporate brokers and individual brokers) alike may use the information to help inform their clients about the cost of insurance around the world.

 The new report shows that the average percentage increase of IPMI around the world was 9.2%.
 While being exactly the same as 2015’s inflation rate, the IPMI report also shows which insurers came in this year with the lower average premium increase worldwide, and the average for the last five years:

 |Top 3 Global Insurers with Lowest Average Premium Increase (2017):

 ||Top 3 Global Insurers with Lowest Average Premium Increase (2009-2016):

 It should be noted that these are not the insurers with the lowest premium prices, but those whose rate of premium price inflation was the lowest in the areas the report focuses on.

 Drivers of inflation

 Again, the IPMI report focuses on some key factors that positively or negatively impacted the rate of premium inflation for this past year.
 Across the regions (Asia, the Middle East, and the Rest of the World), Pacific Prime found that the drivers present in previous reports were still relevant for this year: